Henrikkittang/ReSolve/readme.md

 - The cmake should idealy not contain compiler paths
 - The renderer should maybe be RenderWindow
 - Access to resources should happen via a resources manager with proper path access
+- Make some sort of wrapper around imgui, for setup and cleanup etc,